Stray players are putting their own cats in the game

 How to change the color of the cat in Stray

 Modder Sirgalahad1972 (opens in new tab) is doing a lot of the heavy lifting with these Stray mods.
-On their mod page alone, you'll find a couple of different black and white cats, a Siamese cat, a brown cat, and a red cat to name a few.
-They've even got some accessories if you feel like your Stray needs a statement piece.
-There's glasses, an eyepatch, and a jaunty newsboy cap to choose from.
+On their mod page alone you'll find a couple of different black-and-white cats, a Siamese cat, a brown cat, and a red cat to name a few.
+They've even got some accessories if you feel that your Stray needs a statement piece.
+There are glasses, an eyepatch, and a jaunty newsboy cap to choose from.

 Once you've found a clone of your cat on the site, follow the instructions on the mods' page to swap it in.